 Your actions may have a devastating domino effect.
 Therefore, show your professional responsibility by getting things done on time.
 This is how you build a reputation as a reliable worker able to deliver their expertise in specific time frames.

-This thing works too in presentation purpose.
+This thing works too in presentation purposes.
 Planning a presentation doesn’t happen in one night.
-One way to do it right is make the content and use the premade presentation template to make works quicker and efficient
+One way to do it right is to make the content and use the pre-made presentation template to make works quicker and efficient.

-Concentration is the key to meeting deadlines and delivering good work.
+Concentration is the key to meet deadlines and deliver good work

 If you’re working under a tight deadline, try to focus on one thing at a time.
-In open space offices it is often difficult to cut out distractions, but one thing you can do to make your life easier is put on noise cancelling earphones, switch off your phone (or at least silence all the non-essential groups and notifications) and simply CONCENTRATE on the task at hand.
+In open space offices, it is often difficult to cut out distractions, but one thing you can do to make your life easier is put on noise-canceling earphones, switch off your phone (or at least silence all the non-essential groups and notifications) and simply CONCENTRATE on the task at hand.